 The Epilepsy Center

 The Epilepsy Center is the only certified, level 4 Epilepsy Center in the region.
 Its multidisciplinary team offers both inpatient and outpatient services.
 The rotation occurs on the inpatient Epilepsy service, where the Fellow will round with epileptologists and attend unit meetings, and will work up admitted patients from a psychosocial perspective.
-This rotation exposes the Fellow to the interface of psychiatry and epilepsy, with an emphasis on somatic symptom disorders through contact with the Epilepsy Center’s dedicated psychologist and neuropsychologist, both of whom have been with the Epilepsy Center for over 20 years.
+The emphasis of this rotation is on somatic symptom disorders, working with the Epilepsy Center’s dedicated psychologist and neuropsychologist, both of whom have been with the Epilepsy Center for over 20 years.
 This is a full-time 1-month rotation.
 Fellows can have the opportunity to spend one half-day per week in the outpatient Epilepsy Center working with the Epilepsy Center psychiatrist.

 The Clinical Ethics Consultation Service

 This service is part of the Division of Medical Humanities and Ethics.
 The service helps patients, families, and caregivers to explore the issues and choices surrounding difficult decisions.
 Clinical ethics consultations are typically arranged by attending physicians or other members of the healthcare teams, although patients, family members, or others may contact the Service directly.
 Through both clinical cases and readings, this full-time rotation provides exposure to basic concepts in bioethics as well as more in-depth consideration of the often complex ethical issues that can arise in the care of medical and surgical patients.
 The rotation includes preparation of a written Ethics case commentary suitable for publication.
 This is a 1-month requirement.